 Founder & CEO

-Founder & CEO of SomethingNew, has 20+ years of experience as a top sales performer and VP of Sales & Marketing in the technology industry working for and with Fortune 500/1000 companies.
+Founder & CEO of SomethingNew, has 20+ years of experience as a top sales performer and Chief Revenue Officer in the technology industry working for and with Fortune 500/1000 companies.
 Highlights of his career include:

 - Youngest National Account Manager in the history of Fortune 500 Company, Pitney Bowes